 Two market-type events take place

--in Wrocław, Poland (hosted by the American Film Festival) in October (October 25-29th).
+-in Wrocław, Poland in October (hosted by the American Film Festival) &

 US in Progress aims to strenghten the trans-Atlantic film industry collaborations and partnerships.
 US in Progress helps European film professionals to establish working relationships with new emerging American film talent in a safe and friendly environment and its objective is to sign distribution and post-production deals.
 US in Progress presents 4-6 independent American projects in final production stages to: